 What is this course about?

 This one-day course is designed to support with understanding the potential risks and hazards that construction workers may face on site.
-It identifies the delegate’s responsibilities for looking after themselves and others, outlines the employer’s duties, and explains what should be done if a worker thinks that anyone’s health and safety is being put at risk.
+It identifies everyone’s responsibilities for looking after themselves and others, outlines the employer’s duties, and explains what should be done if a worker thinks that anyone’s health and safety is being put at risk.

 Is this course right for me?